europeana/metis-edm-ext-schema/README.md

 Trial version with limited rules.

 Still lacking support:
-* Most EDM features as documented
+* Some EDM features as documented
-* Closed objects
+* Detecting orphaned entities (probably requiring SPARQL)
 * TODOs in schema: To be investigated.
 * We could look into separating the shapes into a file that can be used without importing the hierarchy, and can be used easily by externals, and then a bit for which the hierarchy is necessary.

 Further additions needed (these may also require inclusion in the EDM documentation below):
-* Language restrictions
 * The various record API V3 requirements (as warnings)
 * 3D profile (see https://europeana.atlassian.net/browse/MET-6731)
 * IIIF profile